Bruce Myer - Herald Tribune Feature

 “This past year has shattered all records” said Kim Ogilvie, who last year sold nearly $119 million worth of property.
 “To have this volume at this price range is unprecedented.”

 Shattering Sarasota and Longboat Key, FL Real Estate Records

 Ogilvie, a Realtor with Michael Saunders & Company, started her career in the Sarasota real estate market in the 1980s, well before the area’s waterfront views demanded multi-million dollar bank accounts.
 Those were much quieter days.

 “When I moved here in 1983, you could roll a bowling ball down Main Street and not hit a soul,” she said.

-Barrier island properties all along Sarasota-Manatee continue to demand prices not previously seen here.
+Barrier island properties all along Sarasota-Manatee, Florida continue to demand prices not previously seen here.

 Ogilvie said she thinks the area’s ranking as the best place to retire, one of the 10 best metro areas to live and the beaches making repeat appearances on numerous websites’ and periodicals’ “best” lists have helped a wider audience discover Sarasota property.

 There’s also the pandemic related change to migration trends.
 When the pandemic forced many people into lockdowns, leading to many businesses to offer more remote work options, real estate markets like Sarasota’s, with year-round favorable weather and plenty of outdoor activities were positioned to capitalize as preferences changed.